-We would like to thank our first responders for always getting so many to safety during the fires across California.
+It is always heartbreaking to see so many of our communities impacted by wildfires across California.
+We thank our first responders for always getting so many to safety.
 Below, information to get informed, be prepared, and stay well.

 Stay Informed: Trusted Information on California Fires